 MELCHIZEKEK

-Examine the passages that refer to Melchizedek and you will find that the only One it could be is Jesus Christ Himself in His preincarnate appearances:
+If you examine the passages that refer to Melchizedek, you will find that the only One that Melchizedekit could be is Jesus Christ Himself in His preincarnate appearances - the only one Who could be high priest of the order of Melchizedek:

 [Gen 14:18-19]: